malach-it/boruta-server/GENERAL_TERMS_AND_CONDITIONS.md

 ---

 #### **12. Termination**
 Malachit reserves the right to terminate or modify the beta program at any time.
-Access to the beta may be discontinued without notice.
-Upon termination, users must discontinue use of Boruta.
+Upon termination, Boruta will remain accessible as software under the Apache 2.0 license.

 ---